Jeong Yim: Historical controversy

-Misinformation #1 The origin of Cheung Yim's Hung Victory 洪勝 name:

 Because of Cheung Yim's successful business and his famous name, many kung fu masters became jealous and challenged him to matches.
 Cheung Yim defeated all the challengers making him even more famous.
 At the time, the people only knew Cheung Yim's family name of Cheung and the school name of Hung Sing; therefore the people in Fut San thought his name was Cheung Hung Sing.